 In January 2014, I began researching the Campbell to learn about my father’s experience during the war.
 From 2014-2018, I’ve met some very interesting people who wanted to help preserve the Campbell’s legacy.
 I also discovered alot about World War II from the materials in the Navy archives, resources, which are freely available to the public today.

 I would first like to thank my mother, Mary M. Barton Zuccarini (1922-2017), for sharing her memories as a Navy wife during the War.
 I liked her story about taking a 6-hour bus ride from Philadelphia, PA to Hampton, VA with a group of women.
 Their mission was to roll bandages at the Chamberlin Hotel.
 This is now a luxury retirement home on the Chesapeake Bay area where I live.

 My sister, Mimi Barton, for locating my father’s service file amongst boxes of photos in her home.
 She also located my father’s ribbons and bronze stars.
 These had been tucked away for seven decades.

 Len Nowak, sonar operator on the CAMPBELL.
 I appreciate his letting me find him and his wife Anita Nowak via email.
-He scanned his scrapbook photos and sent them to me.
-I included some of them on this site.
+He scanned his scrapbook photos so I could include them on this site.
 He also told me about his life aboard the Campbell and clarified architectural features of the ship when my husband was building his 1/96 scale model.
 Anita shared photos and information about the Campbell crew reunions.

 My husband, Gene Berger, for spending six months building a historically accurate ship model of the Campbell and taking it out to model shows and educational events.